Diary for Saturday, May 1, 1915:

 Champagne: In May African explorer General Marchand put in command of elite 10th Colonial Division which he commands for duration being twice.

-Germany: Italian military attaché in Berlin deliberately allowed to see two Hindenburg letters, one saying he will command against Italy, other contemptuous of her.
+Germany: Italian military attaché in Berlin deliberately allowed seeing two Hindenburg letters, one saying he will command against Italy, other contemptuous of her.

 Gallipoli – Helles bridgehead: 29th Indian Brigade landing, vain Turk night attack.